quercia-dev/birdclef2025/README.md

 actual techniques to be used will have to be updated as we go -->

+# Description of the Task
+This project is a submission to the BirdCLEF2025 Kaggle competition hosted by the the Cornell Lab of Ornithology.
+In the description of the competition, the following goals are listed:
+(1) Identify species of different taxonomic groups in the Middle Magdalena Valley of Colombia/El Silencio Natural Reserve in soundscape data.

+(2) Train machine learning models with very limited amounts of training samples for rare and endangered species.

+(3) Enhance machine learning models with unlabeled data for improving detection/classification.

+In practice, the Lab supplies labeled audio clips for various animal species, along with a few unlabeled soundscapes that can be used for unsupervised learning.
+The final objective is to develop a model capable of analyzing these soundscapes and identifying the species present.
+Ultimately, the model will be tested on previously unseen soundscapes, where it must accurately detect and classify the species within.

 # Exploratory Data Analysis

 We begin by exploring the structure of the data and its statistical properties, to inform our choice of classification models.
 The dataset is divided between labelled (training) and unlabelled (soundscapes) data.
 Audio files are `.ogg` audio files which contain metadata, and a labelling `.csv` table.
 In general, both labelled and unlabelled datasets are large, with labels range in quality, depending on their source.

 ## Dataset Structure

 In the labelled data, the `training.csv` table provides key metrics on each recording, such as microphone type, recording location, main label and some secondary additional labels which seem present in the audio, though with lower reliability.
+The `taxonomy.csv` includes information about all the species, linking their primary label to their iNaturalist taxonomy ID.
+It also contains their common and scientific name, as well as the animal class they belong to.

 All recordings are in the `.ogg` audio file format.
 The samples have variable length and label quality, as they originate from different microphones.

 ## Audio Durations

-The _labelled_ dataset is composed of '28564' audio files, totalling '' hours of audio, whereas the _soundscape_ '9726' for a total of '161' hours.
+The _labelled_ dataset is composed of '28564' audio files, totalling '280' hours of audio, whereas the _soundscape_ '9726' for a total of '162' hours.

 <table>
   <thead>